Labex

 • In collaboration with scientist at the University of Kyushu in Japan, it has been demonstrated on Ti-V-Cr alloys that surface severe plastic deformation results in a gradient microstructure where microstructural defects and ultra-fine grains at the surface allows to activate the material at room temperature while the hydrogen reversibility is ensured via the formation of hydrides in the undeformed core of the sample.
 The associated figure gives a sketch of the gradient microstructure and how the H atoms interact.

-Learn more: Microstructural details of hydrogen diffusion and storage in Ti–V–Cr alloys activated through surface and bulk severe plastic deformation.
-Authors: M Novelli, K Edalati, S Itano, HW Li, E Akiba, Z Horita, T Grosdidier, International Journal of Hydrogen Energy 45 (8), 5326-5336, 2020
+Learn more: M. Novelli, K. Edalati, S. Itano, HW.
+Li, E. Akiba, Z. Horita, and T. Grosdidier.
+Microstructural details of hydrogen diffusion and storage in Ti–V–Cr alloys activated through surface and bulk severe plastic deformation.
+International Journal of Hydrogen Energy 45 (8), 5326-5336, 2020.

 B - Microstructure-properties optimization for light weighting